High-quality generation of dynamic game content via small language models: A proof of concept: Discussion and future work

 \section{Discussion and future work}

-We have demonstrated that a single fine-tuned SLM can service a challenging game loop under practical constraints.
+We have demonstrated that a single fine-tuned SLM can service a game loop with a challenging generative task under practical constraints.
 We now address key limitations that must be resolved for practical deployment, followed by broader implications for future work.